fluid-project/sjrk-story-telling/docs/GRADES-UI.md

 * `sjrk.storyTelling.base.page.storyBrowse` represents the Browse page and has a `storyBrowser`
 * `sjrk.storyTelling.base.page.storyView` represents the View page, has a `storyViewer`
 * `sjrk.storyTelling.base.page.storyEdit` represents the Edit page, has a `storyEditor` and a `storyPreviewer` which together form the story authoring environment.
-There is a `gpii.locationBar` to manage browser history states within the page.
+There is a `fluid.locationBar` to manage browser history states within the page.
 This grade also contains some events, listeners and functions to handle story submission to the server